FAQs - General

 FAQs - Architecture

-• Is MILEHAM an Architect?
-A Draftsperson?
+Is MILEHAM an Architect?
+A Draftsman?
 Or a Building Designer?

-MILEHAM is a fully qualified and formally registered Architect (Architectural Registration: 10030), registered with the NSW Architects Registration Board.
+MILEHAM is a fully qualified and formally Registered Architect (Nominated NSW Architect James Pilcher NSW ARB No. 10030) registered with the NSW Architects Registration Board.
 We are also an A+ Member of the Australian Institute of Architects.

-You can read more about the difference in qualifications, consumer protections, and service you receive between an Architect and a Draftsperson/Building Designer, here:
+You can read more about the difference in qualifications, consumer protections, and service you receive between an Architect and a Draftsman/Building Designer, here.

-MILEHAM charges a Fixed Price for our Architectural Designs, based on the Scope of Works, and level of design complexity required for your project.
-As a guide, for a Construction Budget of $500,000, we charge $40,000 (+GST) for our Architectural Designs.
-This Fee covers all Five Stages of our Design Process.
+MILEHAM charges a Fixed Price for our Architectural Designs, based on the Scope of Works and level of design complexity required for your project.
+Our Fee covers all Five Stages of our Design Process.

 Our Fee Proposal does not include fees from external Specialist Consultants or Planning Submission fees.
 These fees will be quoted and invoiced directly to you by those relevant parties.